-Betaine HCL increases the hydrochloric acid levels in the stomach.
+Betaine HCL increases hydrochloric acid levels in the stomach.
 These acids are required to aid proper digestion and assimilate nutrients from food.
 When the body has the appropriate amount of hydrochloric acid, digestion operates normally and the body can absorb both amino acids and proteins.

-The digestive acids are also needed to extract Vitamin B12 from food.
+Digestive acids are also needed to extract Vitamin B12 from food.
 For people with low acid levels, it might be helpful to take betaine HCL to increase the amount in the stomach and maintain healthier GI function.

 For many years, betaine hydrochloride was used in over-the-counter products, such as digestive aids and stomach acidifiers.
 Now, it is only found as a dietary supplement.

 While research varies, customers use betaine hydrochloride for a variety of ailments.
 Some people use it for hypokalemia or low levels of potassium.
-It has also been used for hay fever, asthma, anemia, atherosclerosis, diarrhea, yeast infections, gallstones, rheumatoid arthritis, food allergies, inner ear infections and thyroid disorders.
+It has also been used for hay fever, asthma, anemia, atherosclerosis, diarrhea, yeast infections, gallstones, rheumatoid arthritis, food allergies, inner ear infections, and thyroid disorders.
 Otherwise, consumers take it in hopes of protecting their liver.

 Taking a betaine HCL supplement is deemed relatively safe, allowing people to improve overall well-being without worrying about negative side effects.